mashudu2-stack/airbnb-clone-project/README.md

 5. **Payments**
    - **Fields:** id, booking_id, amount, payment_date, status
    - **Relationships:** Linked to a booking; ensures payment completion for property bookings.

+## Feature Breakdown

+### 1. User Management
+Allows users to create accounts, log in, and manage their profiles.
+Users can also view their booking history and write reviews for properties.

+### 2. Property Management
+Enables property owners to list new properties, update details, and manage availability.
+Helps ensure accurate and up-to-date property information for potential renters.

+### 3. Booking System
+Allows users to search for available properties, make bookings, and track upcoming reservations.
+Ensures smooth coordination between property availability and user requests.

+### 4. Payment Processing
+Handles payments securely for bookings.
+Ensures proper tracking of payment status and allows refunds if necessary.

+### 5. Review System
+Allows users to leave ratings and feedback on properties they have stayed in.
+Helps maintain transparency and trust within the platform.